Technica-Corporation/TF-Movidius-Finetune/README.md

 ### Solutions Tried w/o Success
 Here's a few solutions we've tried out without much success
 + Using the retrain script in the Tensorflow for poets tutorial to produce a frozen model and convert to movidius
-+ Created a simple 1-layer CNN defined in Native Tensorflow and converted to Movidius, saw a drop from 95% accuracy to 80% accuracy
++ Created a simple 1-layer CNN defined in Native Tensorflow trained on MNIST and converted to Movidius, saw a drop from 95% accuracy to 80% accuracy on the test set

 ## Credit